maim-lain/schooloflust/walkthrough.md

 ---

 ### Room 4:
-- Go down to go back to room 2
+- Go down to return to room 2
 - Break the four vases then go back up to room 4
-- If you are using a keyboard I recommend changing the controls so WASD are used for movement.
+- The reason I changed the WASD keys to move is for the event in the next room; I prefer it over using the arrow keys
 - Go left

 ---